HackyTeam/HackySTL/README.md

 thus, it's written using the latest version of the C++ standard.
 The idea came from another [project](https://github.com/LegatAbyssWalker/amazingCode)

+This is temporary text only used to test the mirror

 # Goal:
 ~~To have implemented a bare minimum of useful features~~\
 Maintain and improve this project which was started over a year ago